-A wry, fictional account of the life of Christ by Nobel laureate José Saramago
+A wry, fictional account of the life of Christ by the 1998 Nobel laureate in literature

-A brilliant skeptic, José Saramago envisions the life of Jesus Christ and the story of his Passion as things of this earth: A child crying, the caress of a woman half asleep, the bleat of a goat, a prayer uttered in the grayish morning light.
-His idea of the Holy Family reflects the real complexities of any family, and—as only Saramago can—he imagines them with tinges of vision, dream, and omen.
+For José Saramago, the life of Jesus Christ and the story of his Passion were things of this earth: a child crying, a gust of wind, the caress of a woman half asleep, the bleat of a goat or the bark of a dog, a prayer uttered in the grayish morning light.
+The Holy Family reflects the real complexities of any family, but this is realism filled with vision, dream, and omen.

 "Illuminated by ferocious wit, gentle passion and poetry.”—Los Angeles Times Book Review

 ?“Enough to assure [Saramago] a place in the universal library and in human memory.”—The Nation

 “Fiction that engages the mind as well as the spirit.”—Kirkus